 Varun says he is ready to rise to the occasion and poised to ensure that the Sharma legacy for promoting equitable opportunities remains paramount.
 “I want my family’s story to help illustrate that successful careers in business-related fields are accessible to minority groups from a variety of different backgrounds,” he adds.

 Aspiring to serve as the next exemplary figure in his family, the Jefferson Scholarship recipient appreciates the hands-on learning benefits of his Comm School education and that connection to his life after college.
-“My favorite part of McIntire thus far has definitely been the real-world exposure that the ICE curriculum provides,” Varun says.
+“My favorite part of McIntire thus far has definitely been the real-world exposure that the Integrated Core Experience curriculum provides,” Varun says.
 “The corporate sponsor projects give students an opportunity to tackle real problems.
 The project I worked on last semester was extremely rewarding, because it allowed me to hone my financial modeling, communication, and strategic problem-solving skills in an integrated fashion.”

 Looking toward the future, the Jersey City, NJ, native is preparing for a summer position as a Staff Consultant in Ernst & Young’s financial service practice, and using his final year at McIntire to broaden his skill set via basic coding and financial modeling.
 His goals for consulting work include international travel to leverage his background in international affairs.
 Long term, he has an eye on securing a role “at a multilateral financial institution like the World Bank or the IMF,” tackling macroeconomic issues in a global context.

 With Varun’s bright prospects, Vandana believes that her son will thrive in whatever field he decides to pursue, and hopes he has “a life of many adventures,” and “enjoys all the highs and learns from the lows.”
 Virginia is also certain about the breadth of her nephew’s many talents: “I don’t worry about him doing well,” she says.